 - Downtime dropping by 93 percent

-7. Magento Commerce works with your ERP software.
+7. Adobe Commerce works with your ERP software.

 Connecting your ERP solution with your digital commerce platform can give your customers a better experience while providing you with valuable business intelligence.
 When your ERP software has access to online sales and customer data, it provides a more complete picture of your overall business performance.

-Magento Commerce works with popular ERP systems like Microsoft Dynamics, NetSuite, and SAP One.
-And many proven, pre-built ERP connectors are available for Magento Commerce— unlike OS1.
+Adobe Commerce (Magento) works with popular ERP systems like Microsoft Dynamics, NetSuite, and SAP One.
+And many proven, pre-built ERP connectors are available for Adobe Commerce (Magento)— unlike OS1.
 You may have to adjust your pre-built connector, but the required workflow is dramatically less than creating your own custom connector from scratch.

 Why is an ERP connection important?
 When your commerce platform has access to critical information stored in your ERP system, customers can access all their brand interactions from a centralized account management portal.
 This is exactly what customers want, and it will reduce inbound service queries.
 In addition, your online store will display the latest product availability and pricing information, so customers won’t order out-of-stock products or be charged the wrong price.

-8. Magento Commerce delivers a superior mobile experience.
+8. Adobe Commerce delivers a superior mobile experience.

 Digital commerce for B2B should work just as well on mobile as it does on the desktop.
 Overall, more than 60 percent of B2B buyers report that a mobile website played a significant role in a recent purchase.
 At the same time, 80 percent of B2B buyers are using mobile at work.

-Magento Commerce offers mobile-first design and includes the next-generation PWA Studio.
-Progressive Web Apps (PWAs) for Magento represent a new approach to mobile development with some unique benefits for B2B eCommerce.
+Adobe Commerce (Magento) offers mobile-first design and includes the next-generation PWA Studio.
+Progressive Web Apps (PWAs) for Adobe Commerce (Magento) represent a new approach to mobile development with some unique benefits for B2B eCommerce.